-The City of Miami Gardens, Florida ("the City"), located in Miami-Dade County, Florida, is a municipal corporation in the State of Florida.
-The City, which was incorporated on May 13, 2003, by Miami-Dade County ("the County"), operates under a Council/Manager form of government.
+The City of Miami Gardens, Florida ("the City"), located in Miami-Dade County, Florida, was incorporated on May 13, 2003, by Miami-Dade County ("the County").
+The City operates under a Council/Manager form of government.
 The City Council is governed by the City Charter and by state and local laws and regulations.
 The City Council is responsible for the establishment and adoption of policy.
 The execution of such policy is the responsibility of the Council-appointed City Manager.
 The City provides public safety, general government, recreation, and public works services to its residents.
 The City does not provide educational, utilities, fire, or hospital facilities.
 Those services are provided by the Miami-Dade County School Board and Miami-Dade County, respectively.
-The accompanying financial statements present the City for the fiscal year ended September 30, 2020.
+The accompanying financial statements present the City for the fiscal year ended September 30, 2021.

-The financial statements of the City have been prepared in conformity with accounting principles generally accepted in the United States (GAAP) as applied to governmental units.
-The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The more significant of the City's accounting policies are described below:
+The accounting policies of the City conform to generally accepted accounting principles ("GAAP"), in the United States for local governmental units.
+The Governmental Accounting Standards Board ("GASB") is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
+A summary of the City's significant accounting policies applied in the preparation of the accompanying financial statements are described below: